aakashloyar/Fcheck-Backend1/README.md

 Aws:
+lauch an instance
+then check security
+inbound outbound
+inbound is for which which ip can access your website outbound is which which ip your website can access

+so we need to add some inbound ip out bound is automatically added so add 443 with ivp4 and ivp6 similarly for 80 and 3000 443 is for https 80 is for http

 ssh -i Fcheck-key-pair.pem ubuntu@ec2-44-203-250-210.compute-1.amazonaws.com
 //it will not work as in aws the permission are very restrictive
 //it means who can read write with your project